 Emotional and intense, Frank Horvat is an accomplished multi-genre composer and pianist who has made the tricky musical leap that allows him to pursue a niche of his own (Edmonton Journal).
 Frank gives his audiences time and space to reflect in this fast-paced world.
 His compositions tell deeply personal stories while permitting audiences to ponder their own.

 Born in Ottawa, he now lives by the lake in Toronto with his wife/manager.
-Frank is an Associate Composer at the Canadian Music Centre, a member of the Canadian League of Composers and is passionate about social issues related to human rights and the environment.
-Learn about his upcoming project, For Those Who Died Trying, at frankhorvat.com.
+Frank is an Associate Composer at the Canadian Music Centre, a member of the Canadian League of Composers, and the inaugural recipient of the Kathleen McMorrow Music Award for contemporary composition.
+He is passionate about social issues related to human rights, mental health and the environment.
+Learn about his upcoming projects at frankhorvat.com.